Ronnie Wood: Personal life

 On 21 December 2012, Wood married Sally Humphreys, the owner of a theatre production company, 31 years his junior.
 Their twin girls, named Gracie Jane and Alice Rose, were born on Monday 30 May 2016, just before Ronnie Wood's 69th birthday on 1 June 2016.

 Wood was diagnosed with lung cancer in 2017, necessitating the partial removal of one of his lungs.
 He said he refused chemotherapy because he did not want to lose his hair.
-In April 2021, Wood announced that he had been diagnosed with a small-cell cancer but that he had been deemed "all-clear" by his doctors following treatment.
+Wood was diagnosed with an aggressive small-cell cancer in 2020 and, following treatment at Royal Marsden Hospital in west London, subsequently announced the diagnosis and the "all-clear" by his doctors in April 2021.

-In 2021, Wood stated that he had been sober for 10 years.
+Amid the COVID-19 lockdowns in 2020, Wood shared a message on social media aimed at encouraging others unable to attend Alcoholics Anonymous meetings to stay sober.
+In 2025, he stated he had been "clean and serene" for 15 years, and smoke-free for 9 years.

+On 12 October 2025, Wood was a guest on BBC Radio 4 Desert Island Discs and chose as his luxury items artists' materials and his harmonica.
+He also recalled his sadness at losing his childhood sweetheart, Stephanie de Court, on 31 May 1964 in a car accident on the eve of his seventeenth birthday.
+In his 2007 autobiography Ronnie, he wrote that her death, alongside her two friends, contributed to his subsequent alcohol addiction, as his way of dealing with the grief.

 He is a fan of English EFL Championship football club West Bromwich Albion.